 4. Clean the sensor

-Identifying yourself to your machine before clocking in and out can reduce the verification time by 50 percent.
-Each employee has a unique number they can enter before they press their finger that can make clocking in and out faster.
+Identifying yourself with your machine before clocking in and out can reduce the verification time by 50 percent.
+Each employee has a unique number they can enter before they press their finger, which can make clocking in and out faster.

 6. Lower your clock’s sensitivity

-If your biometric time clock has been having a difficult time verifying your employees’ prints, it may be because your clock’s sensitivity is high.
+If your biometric time clock has been having difficulty verifying your employees’ prints, it may be because your clock’s sensitivity is high.
 If you’d like to clock in and out more quickly, lower the sensitivity of your biometric time clock so that it recognizes your team’s prints faster.

 To do this, go to your clock and press the Menu button.
-Select “System,” and then “System” again.
+Select “System” and then “System” again.
 Now you should be in the window that allows you to change your clock’s sensitivity.
 Your “threshold” will automatically be set to 35.
 Change that number to 5.
-Additionally the function next to it, “1:N” will also be automatically set to a specific number.
+Additionally, the function next to it, “1:N,” will be automatically set to a specific number.
 Change this to 15.
-Finally, change your finger sensitivity to low, and then save.
+Finally, change your finger sensitivity to low and then save.